alessandrosebastianelli/Deep_Learning_Example_Keras_Python/1.Noise_Filter/README.md

 ![](model_plot.png)

 Note that the dataset will be created at run time.
-The noise has a normal distibution (mean 0 and variance 1), scaled by a 0.2 factor.
+The noise has a normal distribution (mean 0 and variance 1), scaled by a 0.2 factor.

 ## Test